JaviFuentes94/JaviFuentes94.github.io/blog/_posts/2021-03-23-Lessons-promoting-side-project.md

 In conclusion, it was a great experience showing something to the world.
 By working on all the sides of a product one learns about fields that are not so familiar, which can be challenging but also rewarding.

-I enjoyed the process, so remember to [follow me on Twitter](https://twitter.com/JavierFnts)  to get updates for future projects!
+Remember to [follow me on Twitter](https://twitter.com/JavierFnts)  to get updates for future projects!